Skip to main content

 How it works

-When inferenceVertexOAuthClientId and inferenceVertexOAuthClientSecret are both set and inferenceVertexCredentialsFile is not, the app shows a Sign in with Google page the first time a user opens the Cowork tab.
+When inferenceVertexOAuthClientId and inferenceVertexOAuthClientSecret are both set, the app shows a Sign in with Google page the first time a user opens the Cowork tab.
 Clicking the button opens the system browser for a standard Google consent flow, and the app listens on a loopback address for the redirect.
-On success, the app stores the user’s Google refresh token encrypted with the operating system’s secure storage (Keychain on macOS, DPAPI on Windows) and relaunches into Cowork.
+On success, the app stores the user’s Google refresh token encrypted with the operating system’s secure storage (Keychain on macOS, DPAPI on Windows) and returns to the Cowork tab.
 At the start of each Cowork session, the app writes an authorized_user Application Default Credentials file (the same format produced by gcloud auth application-default login) into the session sandbox and points GOOGLE_APPLICATION_CREDENTIALS at it.
 The Google Cloud client library inside the sandbox handles access-token minting and refresh automatically.
 If the stored refresh token is revoked or expires, or if you deploy a new OAuth client ID, the app clears the stored token and shows the sign-in page again.

 Prerequisites